Mysthaps/LobotomyCorp/README.md

 **Lobotomy Corporation** is about discovery and experiment with different Abnormalities.
 It is recommended to play with **Lobotomy Corporation** by itself on your first playthrough, regardless of this mod's cross-mod content.
 The **Discover All** functionality does not discover Abnormalities from this mod, since it can be overwhelming for new players with the amount of text each Abnormality has.
+To properly discover all Abnormalities immediately, run the function ``G.FUNCS.lobc_discover_all`` with **DebugPlus**.

 # Features
 ## Abnormalities, as Jokers
 Each added Abnormality have different Observation Levels that unlock more of their Information.
 This is based on the amount of rounds played with that Abnormality in your Joker slots.
+Most Abnormalities have a downside that needs to be played around, so plan ahead accordingly.

 ## Abnormalities, as Boss Blinds
 Some Abnormalities are able to ***breach***.